 Listen to your body. . . and your doctor

-If you are taking insulin, you may immediately need to lower your intake anywhere from 30-50% as soon as you enter ketosis.
-For those living with Type 2, this can significantly help with controlling highs and hypos.
+If you are taking insulin, you may immediately need to lower your intake anywhere from 30-50 percent as soon as you enter ketosis.
+For those living with type 2, this can significantly help with controlling highs and hypos.

 As with any diet, precautions need to be taken.
 Pregnant women and those with kidney disease are not good candidates for this diet, and some people with diabetes may find that the diet increases their insulin resistance.
 Dairy can often spike blood sugar, so avoiding the dairy in a keto diet and taking a Vitamin D supplement might be a better option for some people.
 It’s important to pay attention to the way your body responds and realize that no diet is a one-size-fits-all model.

-The trick to reaping the benefits of the keto diet is to stay in ketosis, which means keeping your carbs at 5% or less of your calories.
-The 5% can fall anywhere between 20-50 grams a day.
+The trick to reaping the benefits of the keto diet is to stay in ketosis, which means keeping your carbs at 5 percent or less of your calories.
+The 5 percent can fall anywhere between 20-50 grams a day.
 However, if an insulin shot is missed while in deep ketosis, there’s a good chance you will find yourself quite sick, so it’s probably best to avoid the risk and keep carbs on the upper end of this spectrum.